nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * `ITEM_INDEX` should be within one of the index for ItemList.
 * The `START_DATE` and `END_DATE` must be in YYYY-MM-DD format.
 * `END_DATE` must be either the same as `START_DATE` or a later date.
+* Borrower will start borrowing the item at `START_DATE` 00:01 HRS.
+* Borrower will return the item at `END_DATE` 2359 HRS.
+* The next borrower can only borrow after `END_DATE` + 1 day or `START_DATE` - 1 day.
+* A borrower will not be able to borrow if his/her borrow timeframe overlaps with a borrow record in the system.
 * The `BORROWER_NAME` cannot contain punctuations.

 Examples of usage: